Mohanavadivel-git/caasworkshop/workstation-setup.md

 The VM is running...
 ```

-If the output looks like the above, then you have a running VM on your workstation that is running a local copy of OpenShift CaaS!
+If the output looks like the output above, then you have a running VM on your workstation that is running a local copy of OpenShift CaaS!
 <!--
 Leave the terminal open because you will come back to it soon to suspend the VM.